wernsey/chip8/README.md

 * [ ] Fix the assembler that doesn't do any bounds checks on `stepper->token`
 * [ ] Breakpoints in the debugger
 * [ ] ~~A `.map` file output by the assembler...~~

+Porting to the Amiga 500 might be an interesting challenge to get it truly portable:
+The Amiga's bus is word aligned, so if the program counter is ever an odd number then the system might crash when it tries to retrieve an instruction.
+Also, the Amiga is big endian, so that might reveal some problems as well.